 The Company is a Company with the members of the Audit & Supervisory Board, and the Board of Directors currently consists of ten (10) directors, with six (6) internal directors and four (4) external directors (with the ratio of independent external directors at 40%).
 It provides strategic direction that contributes to the Kurita Group's sustainable growth, makes decisions on important matters related to operational execution based on the direction, and exercises supervisory functions over the execution of duties by the directors and overall management.
 The Board Directors' meeting shall be held regularly at a frequency of at least once a month.
-In the fiscal year ended March 31, 2022, the meeting was held 12 times in total.
-All Directors attended all of the 12 meetings.
-Mr. Shuji Shirode and Mr. Kenichiro Kamai attended all of 9 meetings held after they assumed the office of Director.
+In the fiscal year ended March 31, 2023, the meeting was held 13 times in total.
+All inside Directors attended all of the 13 meetings.
+Mr. Katsuya Amano attended all of 10 meetings held after they assumed the office of Directors' meeting all of 13 meetings, and Ms. Ryoko Sugiyama 12 times, during the fiscal year.
+Mr. Masahiro Miyazaki attended all of 10 meetings held after they assumed the office of Directors' meeting sheld after they assumed the office of Directors' meeting all of 10 meetings held after they assumed the office of Directors' meeting all of 10 meetings held after they assumed the Board Directors' meeting all of 10 meetings held after they assumed the office of Directors' meeting all of 10 meetings held after they assumed the office of Directors' meeting all of 10 meetings held after they assumed the office of Directors' meeting all of 10 meetings held after they assumed the office of Director.